Cirith Ungol (band): Early years

 After forming in late 1971, the band played their first gig on January 1, 1972, at an anti-Vietnam war peace rally.

-In 1980, they were signed by Liquid Flames Records, and released their first album, Frost and Fire, with Tim Baker on vocals and songs written by bassist and guitarist Greg Lindstrom.
+In 1980, they were signed by Liquid Flames Records, and released their first album, Frost and Fire, in 1981, with Tim Baker on vocals and songs written by bassist and guitarist Greg Lindstrom.
 It was described by some music journalists as 'The Worst Heavy Metal Album of All Time'.

-Their second album, King of the Dead was released in on July 2, 1984, and contained lyrics primarily written by vocalist Tim Baker and drummer Robert Garven.
+Their second album, King of the Dead, was released in on July 2, 1984, and contained lyrics primarily written by vocalist Tim Baker and drummer Robert Garven.
 The album was then followed by One Foot in Hell on August 12, 1986 and Paradise Lost on August 23, 1991.

-Disbandment
+Disbandment and inactivity

-They played their last live show on December 13, 1991 and disbanded in 1992 following frustration with their record label.
+They played on December 13, 1991, which would be their last live show for 25 years, then disbanded in 1992 following frustration with their record label.

-1992–2016

 In 2001, Metal Blade Records released in Germany Servants of Chaos, a compilation album of unreleased demos and live songs.
 With old tapes and assistance from Lindstrom and Garven, it was an attempt to give fans a wealth of archival and previously unheard material before the tapes deteriorated beyond retrieval.
 This double-CD was later re-released worldwide, with a rare 1984 live DVD recorded at Wolf & Rissmiller's Country Club in California.

 Lindstrom now plays with Falcon, who perform some Cirith Ungol songs.
 Founding guitarist Jerry Fogle died from liver failure on August 20, 1998.

 Reunion

 The band was reformed by members Tim Baker, Robert Garven, Jim Barraza, and Greg Lindstrom on October 8, 2016, at the second annual Frost and Fire Festival in Ventura, California.
-Throughout 2017, the band had set out to headline and co-headline several European and US festivals, including Keep It True (Germany), Up the Hammers (Greece), Defenders of the Old (US), Chaos Descends (Germany), Psycho Las Vegas (US), Days of Darkness (US) and Hammer of Doom (Germany).
-In April 2018, Cirith Ungol performed at the Hell's Heroes Festival in Houston, Texas and at the NYDM Spring Bash in Milwaukee, Wisconsin.
+Throughout 2017, the band had set out to headline and co-headline several European and US festivals, including Keep It True (Germany), Up the Hammers (Greece), Defenders of the Old (US), Chaos Descends (Germany), Psycho Las Vegas (US), Days of Darkness (US), and Hammer of Doom (Germany).
+In April 2018, Cirith Ungol performed at the Hell's Heroes Festival in Houston, Texas, and at the NYDM Spring Bash in Milwaukee, Wisconsin.

 In August 2018, Cirith Ungol released the single "Witch's Game".
 The full-length album Forever Black followed in 2020.
+Another full-length album, Dark Parade, was released on October 20, 2023, and the live album Live at the Roxy on April 25, 2025.

+In October 2023, the band announced that they will retire from performing live at the end of 2024.
+That said, the band toured in South America in 2025, and at the urging of Robert Garven the band will continue to perform at exclusive live shows.
+They are currently working on new material for their 7th studio album.